 “Love is the willingness to cheerfully and consistently put the happiness and well-being of another person ahead of your own, regardless of what you might get in return.”

 Marriage is a lifelong commitment to lavish this kind of selfless love on your spouse, even when it gets in the way of your needs and wants, and even when they don’t offer real love back.
 Is this difficult?
-Yes, it is.
-Enormously difficult sometimes.
+Yes, it can be sometimes.
+Enormously difficult.
 But is it not also superior to a starving soil marriage?
 I say it is, and not just because it’s better in itself, but also because of the kind of person this sort of struggle can help you to become.

 – Steve Maxwell